-The 2008 NIH Public Access Policy ensures that the public has access to the published results of NIH-funded research.
-It requires scientists to submit the final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication.
-To help advance science and improve human health, the policy requires that these papers are accessible to the public on PubMed Central no later than 12 months after publication.
+The 2008 NIH Public Access Policy requires scientists to submit the final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication, ensuring the public has access to the results of NIH-funded research.
+The policy requires that these papers are accessible to the public on PubMed Central no later than 12 months after publication.

 The 2024 Public Access Policy is effective for manuscripts accepted for publication on or after December 31, 2025.